-In addition to ministering to graduate students and to faculty at Azusa Pacific University, Elliott volunteered for seven years as co-pastor at Children of the Shepherd Church for the homeless and poor in Hollywood.
-This was followed by a (bivocational) seven-year appointment by the Los Angeles District of the Church of the Nazarene to serve as pastor of the Montebello Lighthouse, a Church of the Nazarene in an Hispanic neighborhood of East Los Angeles.
-Subsequently, Dr. Elliott was appointed to pastor churches in crisis in Temple City, Westchester, and Hacienda Heights, bringing healing and a revisioning of ministry for church members.
+Daniel Elliott, Ed.D., formerly served in the School of Education, and his expertise is in educational leadership, organizational leadership, instructional methodology, and curriculum design.
+Elliott is a 1966 graduate of Azusa Pacific College, and obeying God’s call by serving others has been his life’s focus.
+After spending time in combat service in South Vietnam, Elliott became an educator, serving as a teacher at every grade level, and as a vice principal, principal, associate superintendent, and superintendent of schools, districts, and a county office of education before joining the APU faculty in 1991.
+Elliott volunteered for seven years as co-pastor at Children of the Shepherd Church for the homeless and poor in Hollywood, and that was followed by a (bivocational) seven-year appointment by the Los Angeles District of the Church of the Nazarene to serve as pastor of the Montebello Lighthouse, a church in a Hispanic neighborhood of East Los Angeles.
+Subsequently, he was appointed to pastor churches in crisis in Temple City, Westchester, and Hacienda Heights, bringing healing and a revisioning of ministry for church members.

 Ed.D., Education Policy Analysis, Educational Executive, Curriculum Leadership, University of Southern California